Work Out Your Wild Side: Youth Physical Education Challenge

 Get your students and children up and moving while teaching them the importance of species and habitats with Wild Classroom's Work Out Your Wild Side challenge!

 Enjoy daily exercises tied to fun facts about species found in each of our five habitat-themed weeks.
 Pick and choose your exercises or complete all five weeks in full.
-Follow up the challenge by having your students/children complete the reflective writing assignment, then enter for a chance to win a grand prize WWF education pack and a one-on-one web call with a WWF wildlife expert for your class or family!
-Deadline for entries is May 14, 2021.
+Follow up the challenge by having your students/children complete the journal writing assignment to reflect on their experience.
+We invite all families, classes, and youth groups to join us as we take a break and stretch our wings, fins, and paws!

 Select a week to learn more about the available physical education activities.